graphicore/varla-varfo/explorations/calibrate/index.md

 * The section about [fixed media](#excursion-the-tale-of-fixed-media)
   describes this extensively.
-* Actually knowing the screen size will make it possible for designers to make better informed decisions, design quality will improve.
+* Knowing the real screen size will make it possible for designers to make better-informed decisions, design quality will improve.

 ### True to Scale Detail Reproduction, Research, Scientific Surveys

  * For research e.g. of archive material or digital collaboration.
    Sometimes having an impression of a things true size is really important.
- * Show the actual scale ratio of an image displayed on screen.
+ * Show the actual scale ratio of an image displayed on the screen.
  * Readability, usability, a-b-testing studies, especially when online, create comparable conditions.

 ### E-Commerce